tud-hri/travia/README.md

 `aerial-ortho-photos.zip` and `vehicle-trajectory-data.zip` to this folder.
 This will create more sub-folders, a representation of the correct end-result can be found in the `README.txt` file located in `travia/data/NGSim`, please verify that your folder structure is correct.

-### Alter `visualize.py` (run file)

-The script to start TraViA is a file called `visualize.py` and it can be found in the main project folder.
-This file is where you indicate which dataset you want to load.
-Open the file now and look for the code below `if __name__ == '__main__':`.
-Uncomment the part needed to load an NGSim dataset, and comment the other parts.
-As you can see, each dataset is identified with a DatasetID enum object.
-The NGSim and PNeuma dataset are split into parts based on recording location and time, the HighD data is split up into indexed sub-sets.
-The enum objects correspond to the divisions made in the data source.

-For our example, we need to change this dataset_id to a dataset ID corresponding to a dataset from the `NGSIM-US101`-location, so change it to
-`NGSimDatasetID.US101_0805_0820`.
-Here, `US101` refers to the location of the recording and `0805_0820` to the time of the recording (between 08:05 and 08:20
-AM).

 ### Run

-Now you're ready to run visualize.py.
-This will load the data from the *.csv file and convert it to a dataset object.
+Now you're ready to run `visualize.py`, this is the main run script in TraViA.
+A dialog will show asking you to select which dataset you want to load, please select the NGSim dataset that you just downloaded.
+After this, the data will be loaded from the *.csv file and converted into a dataset object.
 Loading a new NGSim dataset for the first time will take a while since the data will be smoothed first.
 This is done to calculate headings for all vehicles because these are not included in the dataset.
 For more information, check out the section on "Particularities with the data".
 This smoothing is also needed for PNeuma datasets.

 Once done, the TraViA user interface should be displayed.
 A screenshot of how it should look can be found below.
 This screenshot shows a portion of the
 HighD dataset, so don't worry if the traffic looks different.
 To verify TraViA is working correctly, a video is included with the